dumblob/ULKL/README.md

 ## Supported features

 * the particular national alphabet fully accessible without any modifier (so called **first level layout**)
+    * the absence of a modifier prevents majority of issues with password and other trusted inputs
 * all non-alpha and non-numeric symbols from the [Dvorak simplified keyboard](http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) ```~ ! @ # $ % ^ & * ( ) { } ` [ ] " < > ? + | ' , . / = \ _ - : ;``` (convenient also for IT specialists)
 * numbers
 * additional frequently used symbols like ```§ @ ° non-breakable-space en-dash```